Chamour15/alx-low_level_programming/0x12-singly_linked_lists/README.md

 6-5.
 The Hare and the Tortoise function that prints You're beat! and yet, you must allow,\nI bore my house upon my back!\n before the main function is executed.
 You are allowed to use the printf function

+7-6.Real programmers can write assembly code in any language a 64-bit program in assembly that prints Hello, Holberton, followed by a new line.
+You are only allowed to use the printf function
+You are not allowed to use interrupts
+Your program will be compiled using nasm and gcc